 - 2. The maximum amount of scheduled Annual Leave time which may be taken shall be thirty (30) working days in a fiscal year unless used for sick leave purposes.
 Additional Annual Leave for exceptional situations may be granted on a case-by-case basis by the City Manager. - 3.
 A minimum of eighty (80) hours of Annual Leave and/or floating holiday must be used each fiscal year by the employee. - 4.
 Annual Leave may be accrued up to a maximum of five hundred and forty-four (544) hours.
 When this maximum amount is reached, the employee will no longer accrue additional Annual Leave.
 Annual Leave accruals will re-commence in the next pay period following the use of Annual Leave which reduces this balance below the maximum allowed.
-It is incumbent upon the employee to manage their accrued annual time off so as not to exceed the maximum amount of five hundred and forty-four (544) hours.

-- 5. Earned and accrued Annual Leave may be taken before the completion of the first year of service with the approval of the City Manager or designee.
-Annual leave may be taken for the purpose of sick leave after the completion of ninety (90) days of City service and does not require City Manager approval.
-[See Article 3.01(F) below for requirements related to the use of annual leave as sick leave]. - 6.
+It is incumbent upon the employee to manage their accrued annual time off so as not to exceed the maximum amount of five hundred and forty-four (544) hours. - 5.
+Earned and accrued Annual Leave may be taken before the completion of the first year of service with the approval of the City Manager or designee.
+Annual leave may be taken for the purpose of sick leave after the completion of ninety (90) days of CITY service and does not require City Manager approval.
+[See Article 3.01(J) below for requirements related to the use of annual leave as sick leave]. - 6.
 Vacation Postponement.
 If an employee does not utilize his or her Annual Leave for the purposes of vacation in any fiscal year, the employee may, subject to the approval of the City Manager, be allowed such vacation leave during the succeeding fiscal year.
 In no event, however, shall any employee's vacation leave with pay exceed thirty (30) working days in any fiscal year. - 7.
 Holidays Within the Annual Leave period.
 Holidays falling within the scheduled Annual Leave period shall not be considered as part of an employee's vacation.
 Should a holiday be declared during an employee's Annual Leave period, an equivalent number of Holiday Leave Bank hours will be used instead of the Annual Leave.
-Illness occurring during a scheduled Annual Leave period shall not be considered as unscheduled (sick) leave. - 8.
-Unused Annual Leave.
+Illness occurring during a scheduled Annual Leave period shall not be considered as unscheduled (sick) leave.

+- 8. Unused Annual Leave.
 Any employee who is eligible for Annual Leave benefits and terminates their employment with the CITY will be paid for any unused Annual Leave hours. - 9.
 Use of Annual Leave in excess of eighty (80) consecutive hours, excluding usage for qualified sick leave, will require the City Manager's approval. - 10.
-Employees who have a balance of at least one hundred and sixty (160) hours and have used a minimum of eighty (80) hours in the past fiscal year can cash out a maximum of forty (40) hours of Annual Leave on the first payday in June and December each year.
+Employees who have a balance of at least one hundred and sixty (160) hours and have used a minimum of eighty (80) hours in the past fiscal year can cash out a maximum of eighty (80) hours of Annual Leave on the first payday in June and December each year.
+Starting with calendar year 2025, employees shall be entitled to cash out accrued Annual Leave twice yearly as currently provided, but they must first irrevocably designate in writing the amount of leave to be cashed out in the calendar year preceding the cash-out and it must be from future accruals.
+Cash-out is at the employee's rate of pay at the time paid.
+Human Resources and/or Finance will supply the irrevocable designation form upon request.

-F. Sick Leave
+J. Sick Leave